stephanbracke/intermagnet-technical-manual/appendices/includes/dataformats/imagcdfformat.rst

 .. _app_cdf_gattr_obs:

-Attributes That Describe The Observatory
+Attributes that Describe the Observatory
 """"""""""""""""""""""""""""""""""""""""

 These attributes are available from other metadata systems (given